nvsthinh/AI_Pytorch/supervised_learning/deep_learning/cnn/alexnet/README.md

 This implementation of AlexNet uses PyTorch to build and train the neural network.

 ### 2.1.
 Files
-- `lenet.py`: Contains the PyTorch implementation of LeNet.
-- `notebook/LeNet_with_PyTorch_on_MNIST.ipynb`: A Jupyter notebook demonstrating the LeNet implementation with detailed explanations and visualizations.
 - `alexnet.py`: Contains the PyTorch implementation of AlexNet.
-- `notebook/AlexNet_with_PyTorch_on_MNIST.ipynb`: A Jupyter notebook demonstrating the AlexNet implementation with detailed explanations and visualizations.
+- `notebook/AlexNet_Model_with_PyTorch_on_CIFAR10.ipynb`: A Jupyter notebook demonstrating the AlexNet implementation with detailed explanations and visualizations.

 ## 3. How to Use
 ### 3.1.
 Running the Code